qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there a way to mark all emails as read in the app
 - how do i mark all my emails as being read
 - need to mark all emails as read
-- is there a way to be able to mark as read in the notification window right now there is delete and archive but i just want to mark as read
-- i how do i mark all as read
-- is there a way to mark all mail as read
-- is there a way to mark all emails as read
-- is there a way to mark several messages as read thanks
-- how do i mark all unread email as read
-- the app does not actually marks emails as read if marked as read from notification centres
-- how do i mark all as read the app imported all of my a of a plus emails as unread and i'm only able to mark as read about
-- why won't your app mark emails mark as archived also as read
-- how to mark multiple messages read
-- need to be able to mark all read
-- please add mark as read in the notification
-- what i like the most about this app is that you can mark as read from the notification very good
-- how do you mark all as read after using select all
-- how to select all and then mark all as read
-- how do i mark all my unread as read at the same time
-- i am trying to select all of my unread emails and mark them as read every time i try it only reads of a messages i have of of i am trying to mark as read
-- how do i select mark emails as read so i can keep them without reading
-- how do i mark all emails as read iphone thanks
-- is it possible to mark all as read thanks
-- i how do i mark all as read in the app for the unread folder
-- is there an option to mark all unread email as read
 - hey i have a question i have lots of unread emails is there a way to mark them all as read instead of of at a time i know i can select all of my emails but i cannot mark them as read i was able to mark them all as read on gmail com but for some reason they stay marked as unread in the app please help tom
 - need an option for mark all as read
 - i why are all messages always marked read even new mails are marked read automatically